skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 ```

 = Managed Data ===================
-Beside //unmanaged// data, a managed class can also contain //managed// data, i.e. instances of managed classes implementing `IDisposable`.
-Managed data is different from unmanaged data in that it should be disposed in `Dispose()` but //not// in the finalizer.
+Beside *unmanaged* data, a managed class can also contain *managed* data, i.e. instances of managed classes implementing `IDisposable`.
+Managed data is different from unmanaged data in that it should be disposed in `Dispose()` but *not* in the finalizer.
 This is because instances of managed classes may already have been garbage collected when the finalizer runs.

 To avoid code duplication, `Dispose()` and the finalizer should be implemented like this (in pseudo-code):